chetaniitbhilai/Mlecchita-vikalpa/README.md

 # PocketMoney App

 ## Overview
-PocketMoney is a daily allowance-based payment application that utilizes **Trust Tokens** for transactions.
+PocketMoney is a daily allowance-based payment application that utilizes **Trust Tokens** for allowance setting.
 The app deducts payments from a predefined daily allowance, logs transactions, and prevents overspending beyond the allocated limit.

 ## Features
-- **Trust Token-based Payments**: Transactions are processed using Trust Tokens.
 - **Daily Allowance Management**: Users can spend within a set allowance.
+- **Parent Allowance Control**: Parents can set the allowance limit as it only sets if the trusttoken is connected.
 - **JSON-based Transactions**: Payments are recorded in JSON format with item details and price.
 - **Transaction History**: Every transaction is logged for user reference.
 - **Spending Limit Enforcement**: Payments exceeding the daily allowance are rejected.